BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 75 ---

-17.1.2015 EN Official Journal of the European Union L 12/75

 2. For all segments set out in Annex II, the standard deviation for non-life premium and reserve risk of a particular segment *s* shall be equal to the following: